r0mko/ConfigEngine/README.md

 ## Introduction

 This QML engine plugin provides a `ConfigEngine` singleton which enables you to have a multilayered config similar to one in VS Code.
-There is a `ConfigEngine::Global` level which is considered a read-only config (usually bundled with the app).
-In turn, `ConfigEngine::User` corresponds to a user's config usually resided in `~/.config/<your_app>` directory.
-The last level is `ConfigEngine::Project` and it represents the config for a workspace.
+For straighforward usage in QML, the hierarchy of the JSON file is represented as QObject properties with notify signals, so they can (and meant to) be used in QML bindings.

-Assuming that the global config always contains a full set of possible config values, each next level, when being loaded, just amends the global config overriding existing values.
-User and project configs can be loaded and unloaded in runtime without any problem via corresponding methods.
-Whenever a value of a specific config key is changed due to the amendment process or somehow externally, a signal is emitted and the corresponding property is notified triggering invalidation (and re-evaluation) of a binding.
+Assuming that the root config represents the full set of config values, each next layer, once loaded and activated, just overrides the existing values, but never changes the set of properties.
+Any layer can be loaded, activated, deactivated and unloaded in runtime, and this will just emit the change signals of affected properties, thus triggering re-evaluation of corresponding QML bindings.

-To access actual values, `ConfigEngine` also exposes a global context property `Config`.

 Configs are stored in JSON format.
 Thus, for a config like:
 ```json